Kendell Marvel: Career

-On his first day in Nashville, Kendell wrote the song "Right Where I Need to Be" which was cut by Gary Allen and peaked at number 5 on Billboard's country music chart.
+On his first day in Nashville, Kendell wrote the song "Right Where I Need to Be" which was cut by Gary Allan and peaked at number 5 on Billboard's country music chart.

 This initial success really boosted Kendell's career as a writer and allowed him to work with a wide array of acts including, Jake Owen, George Strait and many more.
 As his career progressed he returned to his roots, feeling that a traditional sound was a more natural fit for his writing and own music style.
 In 2008 he wrote the title track for Jamey Johnson's Grammy nominated album, That Lonesome Song, which yielded the same name as the song.
 Kendell has also written over 60 songs with country star, Chris Stapleton including his grammy winning track, "Either Way".
 In 2017 Marvel started a residency at Nashville's Exit/In, performing monthly shows tagged as "Kendell Marvel's Honky Tonk Experience" playing original songs, and classic country hits, with a different set of special guests each month.
 Some of the guests that have joined him on this stage include, Cody Jinks, Brothers Osborne, Alison Krauss, Jamey Johnson, Chris Shiflett of the Foo Fighters, Randy Houser, Ashley McBryde and many more.

 In 2017, Marvel released his first solo album Lowdown and Lonesome, a 10-track concept album that tells stories of heartbreak and vice, produced by Keith Gattis, featuring songs co-written by acts such as Chris Stapleton and Randy Houser.

-Marvel will be releasing his second studio album, Solid Gold Sounds, co-produced by Dan Auerbach and David R. Ferguson, on October 11 of 2019.
+Marvel's second studio album, Solid Gold Sounds, co-produced by Dan Auerbach and David R. Ferguson, came out on October 11 of 2019.